Creature Features: 1971, KTVU-Channel 2 (Oakland)

 Creature Features ran on KTVU in the San Francisco Bay Area from 1971 to 1984, hosted by Bob Wilkins, and later by John Stanley, who took over in 1979.
 Wilkins had been hosting a similar program on KCRA in Sacramento from 1966, Seven Arts Theater.
 Wilkins showcased many classic horror and sci-fi movies; the classic low budget Plan 9 from Outer Space, produced and directed by Ed Wood and which features the last footage of Bela Lugosi, was first televised in the Bay Area on Creature Features.
 He also interviewed many sci-fi and horror movie personalities on the show, including Ray Harryhausen, Christopher Lee, William Shatner, Leonard Nimoy, John Landis, Douglas Adams, William Marshall, Forrest J Ackerman, Buster Crabbe, and several Star Wars performers, Mark Hamill, Harrison Ford, Carrie Fisher.
+During later years, the "Bootleg chorus" from the Mike Oldfield album Tubular Bells served as the show's theme song.

 During much of this era, KTVU also ran classic horror films on Saturday late mornings under the Chiller Diller title, with no studio host; these were generally seen after the day's airing of Soul Train.